hcguersoy-oc/hcguersoy-oc/README.md

 # Some Info

-This is my business related account.
-I'm a Senior Solution Architect @ [OPITZ CONSULTING](https://www.opitz-consulting.com) in Essen, Germany.
+This was my business related account for my work @ [OPITZ CONSULTING](https://www.opitz-consulting.com).

+> :exclamation: This user is abandoned and stays still here only to ensure correct commit signing verification by GitHub :exclamation:

 My personal GitHub account is [hcguersoy](https://github.com/hcguersoy).

 ## GPG

-My commits are usually signed off with GPG, the public key below and can be downloaded [here](./halil-cem.guersoy.pub) .
+My commits with this user are signed off with GPG, the public key is below and can be downloaded [here](./halil-cem.guersoy.pub) .

 The fingerprint of the public key is: